Ryan Shapiro: Personal life

 Ryan Shapiro was born in 1976 in New York City.
 Ryan is the brother of Paul Shapiro, former vice president of farm animal protection for the Humane Society of the United States.

 In 2005, Stephanie Bain answered a want-ad for a roommate posted by Ryan Shapiro.
 Although initially platonic, Shapiro would eventually propose to Bain at Ellwood Butterfly Preserve and Beach in Santa Barbara, five years after they first met.
 In 2011, the Shapiro married Stephenie Bain at Brookside Gardens in Wheaton, Maryland.
 The reception was vegan and was covered in the "Vegan Weddings 2012" section of VegNews Magazine.

 Ryan and his wife live in Cambridge, Massachusetts.

 Activism

 Prior to his FOIA activism and his associated legal efforts, Ryan Shapiro was a leader in the movement to ban foie gras in the State of California.
-Shapiro, along with colleague Sarahjane Blum, produced the documentary "Delicacy of Despair: Behind the Closed Doors of the Foie Gras Industry" and created a website (www.gourmetcruelty.com), both of which expressly advocate for a ban on the production and consumption of foie gras.
+Shapiro, along with colleague Sarahjane Blum, produced the documentary "Delicacy of Despair: Behind the Closed Doors of the Foie Gras Industry" and created a website "Gourmet Cruelty", both of which expressly advocate for a ban on the production and consumption of foie gras.
 Through the film and website, as well as his support for anti-foie gras activists and protesters whose efforts included exposé-style investigations of companies such as Hudson Valley Foie Gras in New York and Sonoma Foie Gras in California, Shapiro played an important role in generating support for the anti-foie gras movement that led to California successfully but controversially banning the product.
 (Hudson Valley Foie Gras is largely the subject of "Delicacy of Despair".)